|Andrew Barclay Spurling|

 Aug.
 13, 1917 - The regular term of the Wilcox County commissioners court was scheduled to be held at the courthouse on this Monday morning.
 A considerable number of citizens were expected to attend.

 Aug.
 13, 1918 – Women enlisted in the United States Marine Corps for the first time.
 Opha May Johnson was the first woman to enlist.

 Aug.
-13, 1919 – Noah Dallas Peacock, who was Lewis Lavon Peacock’s older brother, passed away on this day at the age of 80.
+13, 1919 – Noah Dallas Peacock (Lewis Lavon Peacock’s older brother) passed away on this day at the age of 80.
 According to family, he died from blood poisoning in his leg, where he’d been wounded in the Civil War more than 50 years before.
 He is buried in Pilgrims Rest Baptist Church in Baker, Okaloosa County, Fla.
 Born in Dallas County, Ala. on Sept.
 14, 1838, he served in Co.
 F of the 15th Alabama Infantry and fought at the Battle of Fredericksburg, the Battle of Suffolk, the Battle of Gettysburg, the Battle of Chickamauga, the Battle of Lookout Mountain and was captured by Union forces after getting shot in the left leg during an engagement at Knoxville.

 Aug.
 13, 1928 - WRNY in Coytesville, N.J. became the first standard radio station to transmit a television image.